Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Senhor da PonteMedieval Bridge, Day Thirteen, Camino PortuguésSenhor da Ponte Medieval Bridge, Photo Credit: Wendy Wentworth

-After the bridge, it is a steep climb on cobblestone up from the bridge, for about 300 meters, crossing the railroad on the way and ignoring the left turn at the crossing.
-At the first T-intersection, take a right turn off the cobblestone and onto a paved road, called the Rua do Requeixo.
+100 meters after the bridge, it is a steep climb on cobblestone, crossing the railroad on the way and ignoring the left turn at the crossing.
+100 meters after the tracks, at the first T-intersection, take a right turn off the cobblestone and onto a paved road, called the Rua do Requeixo.

-Follow the Rua do Requeixo until the next intersection, where you will make a hard left onto a narrower and steeper road.
-Continue the climb toward Oliveira de Azeméis, for not quite a kilometer and come to the crossroads with the Rua António Bernardo that I have pictured next.
-It was a steep climb up this hill, as we looked back on the route.
+Follow the Rua do Requeixo until the next intersection, 130 meters later, where you will make a hard left onto a narrower and even steeper road.
+Continue the climb toward Oliveira de Azeméis, as the street widens, then narrows again, through several intersections, staying straight onward.
+After not quite a kilometer, you will come to the crossroads with the Rua António Bernardo that I have pictured below.
+The street becomes the Travessa do Cruzeiro after this intersection.

 Farther Uphill to GoFarther Uphill to Go